anticoders/readme/README.md

 The importance of commiting **often** and **pushing** it to the central repo cannot be overstated.
 **IT IS VITAL** THAT YOU COMMIT AND PUSH YOUR WORK.

-Seriously, find a tool that allows you to commit and push in an instant and do the commit every ten minutes or more often.
+Seriously, find a tool that allows you to commit and push in an instant and do the commit every **ten minutes** or so.

 Tool recommendation: [SourceTree](http://sourcetreeapp.com/).